centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ### 22.10.5

-Release date: `September 25, 2023`
+Release date: `September 26, 2023`

 #### Centreon Broker

 ##### Bug fixes

-- Fixed a bug that caused RRD graphs not to display properly when the check interval was longer than 15 minutes.
+- Fixed a bug that caused RRD graphs to not display properly when the check interval was longer than 15 minutes.
 - Fixed an issue that could cause a crash when many pollers were sending check results to Broker.

 ### 22.10.4